GerardGV/MultiArm/README.md

 # Documentation:
-This README contains information about our robot and provides a general context of the computer vision and Cloud parts developed in Multimedia Systems.
-If you're interested in learning more details about the respective projects, you can check:
+This README contains information about our robot and a general context of the computer vision parts and the Cloud, developed in Multimedia Systems.
+If you are interested in knowing more details of the respective projects, you can look at:
-* [Computer Vision: Implementation of the SIFT algorithm and 3D modeling](https://github.com/GerardGV/MultiArm/tree/main/Computer%20Vision) where we delve deeper into the implemented algorithm for detecting characteristic points in two images and visualizing them in the application.
+* [Computer Vision: Development of the SIFT algorithm and analysis of other algorithms](https://github.com/GerardGV/MultiArm/blob/main/computerVisionPlus/readmeComputerVision.md) where we deepen more about the algorithm implemented to detect characteristic points of two images and then display them in the application.
-* [Multimedia Systems: Cloud Project](https://github.com/GerardGV/MultiArm/tree/main/cloud) where we delve deeper into the communication architecture developed in the Cloud hosted on Google Cloud, the application, its functioning, and the requests made with the server.
+* [Multimedia Systems: Cloud Project](https://github.com/GerardGV/MultiArm/tree/main/cloud) where we delve deeper into the communications architecture developed in the Cloud hosted on Google Cloud Platform and how it works of the cloud function.
+* [Application:](https://github.com/GerardGV/MultiArm/blob/main/user/readmeUser.md) explanation of how the application works.
 # How to use:
 1. Clone this repository.
     ```terminal